Lost-Outpost/Telsera/README.md

 ![alt text](https://i.imgur.com/jnNhFc5.png "FoamsOldSpecsPreviewExample")

-I will be upfront with you: I do not know much about computer specs, but I do know I wanted to make a list that did not require a 4060 to run.
+I will be upfront with you: I do not know much about computer specs.
+What I do know is this will not require a 4060 series computer to run!

 ## Community